slurmulon/fractule/README.md

 ## Contributing

-I am always looking for contributers, so if you're interested simply open up a PR or message me at me@madhax.io!
+I am always looking for contributors, so if you're interested simply open up a PR or message me at me@madhax.io!

 ## TODO